ericrogler/Green-Book/Chapters/Z013_Teacher_Client_Relations.md

 In plain business terms, the Board/DoE wants a good return on their investment they put into the school.
 Ironically, the power a principal holds over teachers is also marred with their hands tied for many issues outside of their control, such as state and federal legal consequences for actions.

-Unlike most teaching roles, principals and deans are more public facing and deal with the brunt of *most* complaints and outside interference, such as the Department of Education, agencies, councils, parents, and more.
+Unlike typical teaching (and designing) roles, principals and deans are more public facing and deal with the brunt of *most* complaints and outside interference, such as the Department of Education, agencies, councils, parents, and more.
 They also deal with budgeting, meetings, staffing, planning, decision-making, operations, policy-making, public speaking, marketing, managing personnel (like teachers) across different disciplines, and significantly more.
 There’s also a lot of undefined work because these roles may need to do multiple duties outside of their work routine.

 For smaller schools, you may need only a single principal and sometimes the teachers will pitch in to cover deficiencies.
 For larger schools, you’ll still have one “principal” but many roles are divided or partitioned out amongst multiple people, such as assistant principals or deans.
 These roles assume some duties similar to a principal, but specialize in certain duties (such as discipline), groups of students (such as finance major students), or specialized administrative tasks (Legal Counsel and HR Manager).
 The principal still has a hand in the affairs of everything at the school and has a surprisingly large amount of legal power.